Skip to content

 Exercise 3: Write a Function Using const Reference Parameters

-Write a function printSum that receives two int parameters and prints their sum.
-Then call it in the main function.
-Think about this: for a small type like int, is there a performance difference between using const int& and using int directly as the parameter?
-What types of parameters are best suited for passing with const&?
+Write a function printSum that accepts two int parameters and outputs their sum.
+Then call it in main.
+Think about it: for a small type like int, is there a performance difference between using const int& and passing int directly?
+What types of parameters are best suited for const T& passing?

 Summary

-In this chapter, we centered on the const keyword and walked through the most common "read-only" mechanisms in C++.
-A const variable must be initialized at declaration and cannot be modified afterward; it is safer, carries more type information, and is easier to debug than #define.
-The combinations of const and pointers are the most error-prone area—const int* is a "pointer to const" (data cannot be modified, pointer can be modified), and int* const is a "const pointer" (pointer cannot be modified, data can be modified).
-Reading from right to left is an effective way to distinguish them. const references are extremely common in function parameters, and the const T& pattern avoids copies while ensuring safety. constexpr is a stricter form of constant—it requires the value to be calculable at compile time, which makes programs run faster and enables use in scenarios that require constant expressions, such as array sizes.
+In this chapter, we focused on the const keyword and reviewed the most common "read-only" mechanisms in C++. const variables must be initialized at declaration and cannot be modified afterward; they are safer, more type-safe, and easier to debug than #define.
+The combination of const and pointers is the most error-prone area—const int* is a "pointer to constant" (data immutable, pointer mutable), int* const is a "constant pointer" (pointer immutable, data mutable), and reading right-to-left is an effective way to distinguish them. const references are extremely common in function parameters; the const T& pattern avoids copying while ensuring safety. constexpr is a stricter constant—it requires the value to be calculable at compile time, making programs faster and usable in scenarios requiring constant expressions like array sizes.

-In the next chapter, we will enter the world of value categories—what exactly are lvalues and rvalues, and why can move semantics make programs run faster?
-These concepts might sound a bit abstract, but once you understand const, you will find that many of the underlying ideas are quite similar.
+In the next chapter, we will enter the world of value categories—what exactly are lvalues and rvalues, and why does move semantics make programs faster?
+These concepts sound abstract, but understanding const first will reveal many shared ideas.